 The first thing to consider is exactly what type of kit you’d like to go for.
-Nowadays 4-Way systems are by far the most popular and, as you’ve probably guessed, these allow for precise adjustment of each corner individually.
+Nowadays 4-Way systems are by far the most popular.
+As you’ve probably guessed, these allow for precise adjustment of each corner individually.

-2-Way systems, in which the bags on each axle are hooked together, were popular in the past, particularly in the US, because of the ease of fitment and the fact you only need two valves or solenoids – one for the front and one for the rear.
-The downside is that we actually have corners and roundabouts here in Europe, and a 2-way system can magnify body roll in any bend because the loaded airbag on the inside will always try to transfer the air to its unloaded partner.
+2-Way systems (in which the bags on each axle hook together) were popular in the past, particularly in the US.
+This is because of the ease of fitment and the fact you only need two valves or solenoids.
+One for the front and one for the rear.
+The downside is that we actually have corners and roundabouts here in Europe.
+A 2-way system can magnify body roll in any bend because the loaded airbag on the inside will always try to transfer the air to its unloaded partner.
 To put it bluntly, 2-Way systems aren’t always the most practical in performance cars and everyday drivers… although if you’re building a quarter-mile-munching hot rod they could still be useful.

 Basic 4-Way set-ups

 Nowadays most cars go for a 4-way system.
 We’ve also talked about the fact that some systems incorporate digital management and others use valves or solenoids, but what’s important is that each configuration takes a different approach to installation.